OptimalTools/OptimalTools/README.md

 ## Support

-For any issues or questions related to Optimal, please contact us at support@optimal.com.
+For any issues or questions related to Optimal, please contact us at our discord.

 ## License